 Adding graphics that incorporate elements of your brand also makes your blog look professional.
 Be sure to choose high-quality images, rather than blurry photos or ones that appear overly promotional.
 We’ve all seen graphics that contain photos that are clearly outdated, generic stock images but there is no need to use those when there are plenty of sites that provide access to free images that are beautiful and well-done.
 If they allow commercial use and modification, you can add your own special touches such as overlays and text to customize them.
 Make sure you check the licenses to see exactly how you can and can’t use the images.

 Social media posts that contain a visual image are shared far more than those without.
 People relate to photos.
 Quotes elicit emotion.
-Infographics provide easy to digest content in a quick, visual manner.
+Infographics provide easy-to-digest content in a quick, visual manner.
 It makes sense that such images would be shared more readily than simple text.
 Social media is one of the quickest ways your content can spread, and attention-grabbing graphics will surely boost the sharing.
 This is particularly true for a platform like Pinterest that relies on images.

 Hopefully, it’s clear to see why you need images and/or some type of graphics for your website.
 The right images will not only help you get noticed but help others identify you with your brand.

-If you need help adding visually appealing graphics to your blog, click here to check out my monthly social media images membership.
+If you need help adding visually appealing graphics to your blog, click here to check out my done-for-you monthly social media images membership.